First Class is FREE!

 Irish dance classes at AIDA are taught by Sarah Armstrong, TCRG.
 Sarah is accredited with the Commission of Irish Dance, An Coimisiun Le Rinci Gaelacha ( ).
 This means AIDA students have the opportunity to compete, at the invitation of Sarah.
 Competitions are optional to all AIDA students, as we welcome recreational students as well.

-All classes are held on Mondays, Wednesdays, and Fridays at our Winchester studio located at 2261 Valley Avenue.
+All classes are held on Mondays, Tuesdays, Wednesdays, and Fridays at our Winchester studio located at 2261 Valley Avenue.
 Studio is located behind the Dairy Queen, next door to Blue Plate Books.

 Each class is held weekly.
 Price is monthly unless otherwise specified.